Residency Interview Basics

 Rounding out the top 3 reasons were “poor fit” and “concerns about professionalism.”

-And let’s face it, interview day also has a huge influence on their opinions about your fit and professionalism.
+And let’s face it, the interview day also has a huge influence on their opinions about your fit and professionalism.

 We have custom designed Big Interview Medical to train you for interview day using a proven step-by-step approach to breakdown the toughest interview questions and make sure you hit it out of the park.